infinum/ios-viper-xcode-templates/Documentation/Viper RxModule Guide.md

 ```

 Whoa!
 That was a lot of code.
 Don't fret, it's quite simple :)
-We'll start from top.
-As the base example we have implemented some part of validation for our email and password.
+We'll start from the top.
+As the base example, we have implemented some part of validation for our email and password.
 Now we're going straight down to the <i>configure</i> function.
 In the <i>configure</i> function we have registered to the events from the *ViewOutput*.
 As there is a driver which we'll send to the view, we have to call <i>initializeInputs</i> function and pass it as a parameter.
-We'll take both, email and password drivers, do some Rx magic which will check if the inputs are valid and return a fresh driver with a bool value.
+We'll take both, email and password drivers, do some Rx magic which will check if the inputs are valid, and return a fresh driver with a bool value.
 If the inputs are valid it returns true, and as the name of the driver says, button will be available, otherwise, it's disabled.
 After we have subscribed to our inputs, we want to subscribe to button taps.
 Since they only want to navigate or request an API call, we don't have to return anything from their initialization.
-That's why we sometimes need the disposeBag in presenter.
-That is mostly it about the Presenter, we use a lot of Rx a try to stay as pure with Rx as possible.
+That's why we sometimes need the disposeBag in the Presenter.
+That is mostly about the Presenter, we use a lot of Rx a try to stay as pure with Rx as possible.
 Next, we'll get in touch with our implemented *RxLoginViewController*.

-###RxLoginViewController
+### RxLoginViewController

 ```swift
 final class RxLoginViewController: UIViewController {